-Regulation 46 [ter] [bis] Environmental monitoring
+Regulation 46 bis Environmental monitoring

-1. A Contractor shall, pursuant to its Environmental Management and Monitoring Plan required under Regulation 48 and in accordance with the Standard on environmental monitoring programmes and other applicable Standards, [and taking account of the relevant guidelines] observe, measure, evaluate and analyse, in accordance with [Good Industry Practice,] Best Available Scientific [information Evidence], Best Environmental Practices, and Best Available Techniques, the environmental [metrics relative to] thresholds contained in the Standards, and risks to Environmental Effects on the Marine Environment arising from Exploitation [the following the approval of the Plan of

-Work.
-It shall keep under so urveillance, [shall be conducted] during all stages of the mining [life eyele] [operation], [the effects of the mining operation] to determine whether it is having or likely to have harmful effects on the Marine Environment until [post-closure monitoring is concluded] [satisfactory completion of a Closure Plan].
+1. A Contractor shall, pursuant to its Environmental Management and Monitoring Plan required under Regulation 48 and in accordance with the Standard on environmental monitoring programmes and other applicable Standards, and taking account of the relevant guidelines observe, measure, evaluate and analyse, in accordance with Best Available Scientific information, Best Environmental Practices, and Best Available Techniques, the environmental thresholds contained in the Standards, and risks to Environmental Effects on the Marine Environment arising from Exploitation.
+Surveillance shall be conducted during all stages of the mining operation, to determine whether it is having or likely to have harmful effects on the Marine Environment until satisfactory completion of a Closure Plan.

-2. The Contractor shall establish and implement an environmental management and monitoring [programme in accordance with the approved environmental monitoring plan and in accordance with the Standard on Monitoring Programmes and cooperate with,] [after approval by] the Authority and the Seponsoring State or States [in the establishment and implementation of the Contractor's environmental monitoring programmes] as well as share findings and results of such programmes with the Authority for wider dissemination.
+2. The Contractor shall establish and implement an environmental management and monitoring programme in accordance with the approved [environmental monitoring plan Environmental Management and Monitoring Plan] and in accordance with the Standard on Monitoring Programmes and cooperate with, the Authority and the Sponsoring State or States as well as share findings and results of such programmes with the Authority for [wider dissemination public access].